Mega Millions Participating States

 - West Virginia

-To date, the only states not to participate in Mega Millions are Alabama, Alaska, Hawaii, Mississippi, Nevada, Utah and Puerto Rico.
+To date, the only states not to participate in Mega Millions are Alabama, Alaska, Hawaii, Nevada, Utah and Puerto Rico.

 State Lottery Rules